n-vest/n-vest.github.io/content/project/functions/index.md

 ---
 title: Finding Functions in Datasets
-summary: Do people struggle to detect patterns from datasets such as positive or negative linear growth?
+summary: Can adults detect patterns from small datasets such as positive or negative linear growth?
 tags:
   - Algebra
   - Patterns